 acme de la vie

 Korean streetwear fiends have been all over ADLV for years.
-Now you can find their current season looks in one stunning city location.
+Now you can find all the current season looks in one stunning city location.
 Follow the glowing neon sign inside, where a towering metal sculpture is surrounded by the latest cartoon-print lounge sets.
-Peruse collabs with Sesame Street, Toy Story, Monsters Inc. and Apeach.
-Or opt for bold summer sets emblazoned with Bart Simpson.
+Keep an eye out for collabs with your fave brands and characters.

 For retro fashion with the emphasis on luxe, make a visit to Reina Melbourne.
 You'll find this archival designer boutique in Cathedral Arcade, famous for its stunning stained-glass ceiling.
 Behind Reina's frosted windows is an airy white space that allows the high-end '90s and 2000s couture to shine.
 Browse European and Japanese designer labels, including Chanel and Issey Miyake.

-Golden Goose’s new Melbourne digs at 74 Collins are as eye-catching as the cult Italian sneakers on sale.
+Golden Goose’s flagship digs at 74 Collins are as eye-catching as the cult Italian sneakers on sale.
 A gold metal staircase leads to glowing white walls lined with backlit shelves.
-The flagship store’s industrial edge complements Lab GGDB’s range of handmade distressed sneakers.
+The store’s industrial edge complements Lab GGDB’s range of handmade distressed sneakers.
 Speak to the sneaker creator to customise your new pair of star-detailed shoes.

 Instant calm is the vibe when you walk into Essensorie.
 Natural scents are softly diffused around immaculately organised shelves, packed with handmade products perfect for Christmas gifting.
 Or treat yourself to a scented escape - we suggest the pillow perfume.
 Its notes of lavender, cedarwood and zingy pink grapefruit inspire snoozy sighs of delight.